 Use PNG whenever you have to preserve quality while sacrificing a bit of speed.

-For an optimal balance between quality and UX, use WebP with a JPEG backup.
-WebP doesn’t have 100% browser support, so it's good to have a backup in place.
+For an optimal balance between quality and UX, use WebP while keeping the original format as a backup since WebP doesn’t have 100% browser support.
+That’s the strategy we use at NitroPack.

 Again, don't forget to experiment with compression levels after choosing your image type.